CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.4 General IoT device.md

 * Correlation, rating.
 As far as possible, IoT devices should at least record security breaches, such as attempted and enforced unauthorized access and access.
 In particular, the activities of privileged users should be monitored, such as technicians and administrators.
 Although this can not prevent the misuse of rights, it is the prerequisite for deliberately closing vulnerabilities.

 If electronic logging is not or only partially feasible due to technical limitations due to the limited resources, organizational regulations should be created.
-On the one hand, all work on an IoT device with details of place, time, performer and type and cause of the activity should be recorded in a logbook.
+On the one hand, all work on an IoT device with details of place, time, performer and type and cause of activity should be recorded in a logbook.
 On the other hand, all failures, obvious access and access violations and other abnormalities should be documented in the logbook.
 The entries should be evaluated regularly and according to the occasion.

 Both automatically generated logs and records by personnel must be protected against unauthorized subsequent changes.
 Only dedicated users can access the logs.
-As far as technically possible, precautions must be taken that the log data can not be deleted or changed by privileged users, by storage on non-rewritable media or by electronic signature.
+As far as technically possible, precautions must be taken that the log data can not be deleted or changed by privileged users, by storage on non-rewritable data carriers or by means of electronic signature.
 Data carriers with log data must be stored securely and the persons involved must be instructed in the correct handling.

 #### SYS.4.4.M19 Protection of the administration interfaces